-- 2. Click in the live view. - 3.
-Select Video format H.264. - 4.
+- 3. Select Video format AV1 if your device supports it.
+Otherwise select H.264. - 4.
 Go to Video > Stream > General and increase Compression. - 5.
 Go to Video > Stream > Zipstream and do one or more of the following:

-The Zipstream settings are used for both H.264 and H.265.
+The Zipstream settings are used for all video encodings except MJPEG.